gamingwithevets/simu8-frontend/README.md

-This is a **frontend** for [LifeEmu](https://github.com/LifeEmu)'s [SimU8](https://github.com/LifeEmu/SimU8) emulator written in Python.
-It's a very simple Tkinter window with Pygame embedded into it.
+This is a **frontend** for [LifeEmu](https://github.com/LifeEmu)'s [SimU8](https://github.com/LifeEmu/SimU8) emulator written in Python. t's a very simple Tkinter window with Pygame embedded into it.

 Currently, LifeEmu's emulator is unfinished, therefore the frontend may look like it isn't working properly.
-However, the screen **has been tested and verified to be working** via direct memory editing.
+However, the screen **has been tested and verified to be working** via direct memory editing and jumping to various functions in the fx-570ES PLUS real ROM.

+This frontend serves as a replacement to `testcore.c`, a console-only C script that's used for testing.
+However, since this frontend is written in Python, it may be slow depending on your computer speed.

-# How to use
+# Installation
 Because SimU8 was written in C and this frontend was written in Python, a **shared library** is needed to use the frontend.
 That's not really a big deal, however I thought I should mention it, as C compilers are usually used for compiling binaries and not shared libraries.